 Clarissa K. Ko

 Clarissa K. Ko is an emerging artist interested in dance, theatre, story-telling, poetry, community, and the overall human experience.
-She received her BA in Performing Arts and Social Justice from the University of San Francisco.
+She received her BA in Performing Arts and Social Justice from the University of San Francisco and is currently pursuing her MSEd in Learning Design and Technology at Purdue University.
 Trained in multiple styles of movement, she aims to connect to audiences and communities through relatable and genuine processes and subject matters.
 She is inspired by artists she has worked with and has studied under, such as detour dance, Jenny McAllister, Eli Nelson, Amie Dowling, Natalie Greene, Kristen Greco, Katie Faulkner, and Lauren Simpson.

-In addition to making work, Clarissa is a dance teacher at HeartBeat Dance Academy and works freelance assisting artists administratively and with production management.
+In addition to making work, Clarissa is a dance teacher with Performing Arts Workshop and HeartBeat Dance Academy, and works freelance assisting artists administratively and with production management.
 Working with Amie Dowling, on her film “Separate Sentences” and other projects, Natalie Greene, Smith/Wymore Disappearing Acts, and Lizz Roman and Dancers.

 “I am a Performing Arts and Social Justice Major and Health Studies Minor graduate.
 I am not a breathe-and-take-it-slow type of person.
 I am open eyes and open ears, eager and curious.
 I am not an accept-and-not-question person.
 I am a dancer who uses movement to understand the world.
 I am not a student who has become jaded and closed-minded.
 I am multilingual and open to discourse and discussion.
 I am not fluent and I hope to be challenged.
 I am an empathetic person.
 I am a container and vessel to be filled.